tornado80/garbage-collection-simulator/README.md

 Second one is `-i` or `--interactive-shell`.
 With this option you can enter the interactive shell and key in as many commands as you want and see their instant execution result.
-It is so much like the Python interactive shell.
+It is so much like the Python native interactive shell.
 You can also track exceptions too.

 Third command line option is `-x` or `--execute`.
 With this option you can execute a file containing the commands of the language.